wentallout/cult-hunter/README.md

 - The Cult Members: weak minded people who got lured and controlled by the leaders to do unspeakable crimes

+## Equipments

-## Equipments (mostly weapons since armors are just fashion)
+- Equipments in the game are just weapons since clothes are meant for fashion
 - Normal weapon: guns, blades from the modern world
 - Set weapon: the most powerful weapons in the game comes from one of the many sets.
 Each set is crafted made by one family.
 	+ Demon Slayer Set: gives user new unique skills.
 	+ Paladin Set: bless its owner with big stats and shield.
-	+ ... :usually weak but apply crazy debuff that stacks.
+	+ Insect Set :usually weak but apply crazy debuff that stacks.
-	+ ...
-	+ ...
+	+ ...etc

 - Cursed Weapon: hard to use but powerful, has some small stat debuff which force players to build their character to compensate, there is a gruesome, disturbing origin behind these weapons.
+- Accessories: Ring to modify attacks, Necklace to modify defense

 ## Character Stats